 - Water (with space): close enough to access safely, far enough to reduce wildlife traffic and protect the shoreline.

-Do this now: Before you pitch, do a 30-second scan for hazards above you (dead limbs, slope runouts, drainage paths).
+Before you pitch: Do a 30-second scan for hazards above you (dead limbs, slope runouts, drainage paths).

 Nighttime Routine (Solo)